Anushlinux/Page-Navigation/README.md

-**Flutter Project: My App**

 **Description**

-This is a basic Flutter project demonstrating navigation between two screens: a First Page and a Second Page and a App drawer.
+This is a basic Flutter project demonstrating navigation between screens: a First Page and a Second Page and a App drawer.
 It uses the MaterialApp widget as the main application and defines routes for navigating between the pages.

 **Features**